-Do you like to keep up to date with the storylines in The Dumping Ground?
+Do you like to keep up to date with what’s happening in The Dumping Ground?

 I have!
 I do because some of my really good friends are still in the show and I’ll watch episodes where they come in and I’ll always try to keep up to date with what’s happening.
-I watched Mia and Amy’s leaving episode last year, and Amy had an episode with a really famous person, after she filmed it she told me to watch it so I watched that as well.
-If I know that there’s going to be a good one I’ll definitely make the effort and watch it, like when Warwick Davis came in with Annabelle, I watched that one because he’s Annabelle’s father and I think he came in and played her actual father.
+I watched Mia (McKenna-Bruce) and Amy (Leigh Hickman)’s leaving episode last year, and Amy had an episode with a really famous person, and after she filmed it she told me to watch it so I watched that as well.
+If I know that there’s going to be a good one I’ll definitely make the effort and watch it, like when Warwick Davis came in with Annabelle (Davis), I watched that one because he’s Annabelle’s father and I think he came in and played her actual father.
 I try and keep up to date as much as I can.

 We all just got a phone call, it was really good fun.
-It was a day or two in Manchester and it was nice because I hadn’t seen Jessie, Chris or Joe in a long time.
-I’d kept in contact with Saff, her name is Saffron and in the show she played Sapphire, so you just called her Saff!
+It was a day or two in Manchester and it was nice because I hadn’t seen Jessie (Williams), Chris (Slater) or Joe (Maw) in a long time.
+I’d kept in contact with Saff (her name is Saffron (Coomber) and in the show, she played Sapphire, so you just called her Saff!).
 It was nice to catch up with everyone.
 I remember being really panicked because it was cooking and I’m awful at cooking, I remember thinking, ‘oh they make it look so easy on TV shows’, they just sit there and chop things up and I was like, ‘I can’t do this for the life of me’.
 They’d go for another take and have to re-do all the food because one of us fluffed on our lines or something, but it was really good fun to shoot.

 What TV shows do you enjoy watching?

-What actor or actress would you most like to star alongside?
+Is there an actor or actress you would most like to star alongside?

-Since I met her, probably Emma Thompson hahaha, playing her daughter, no she has her own daughter who’s also an actress.
-Judi Dench, but also the kind of actresses that have inspired me, probably Phoebe Waller-Bridge who did Fleabag, just because when I’ve watched her in interviews she seemed really fun and bubbly.
-Oh, I’ll tell you who I’d love to watch work would be Olivia Colman, because I think she taps into something that I don’t think any other actor has quite sussed out yet, so I’d love to just watch her and not steal her ideas, but like watch her work, because for some reason I just picture her being really humble and having a laugh, and then as soon as they say action, she probably just goes straight into it, it seems that way anyway, maybe I’m wrong.
+Since I met her, probably Emma Thompson, hahaha, playing her daughter!
+No, she has her own daughter who’s also an actress.
+Judi Dench, but also the kind of actresses that have inspired me, probably Phoebe Waller-Bridge who did Fleabag, just because when I’ve watched her in interviews she seems really fun and bubbly.
+Oh, I’ll tell you who I’d love to watch work, Olivia Colman, because I think she taps into something that I don’t think any other actor has quite sussed out yet.
+I’d love to just watch her and, not steal her ideas, but just watch her work, because for some reason I just picture her being really humble and having a laugh, and then as soon as they say action, she probably just goes straight into it.
+It seems that way anyway, maybe I’m wrong.
 Olivia Colman would probably be my top pick right now.